data-gymnasia/courses/content/intro-probability/content.md

 Hint: consider the previous exercise.
 Alternatively, consider a random variable $X$ which is uniformly distributed on $\\{1,2,3\\}$ and an independent random variable $Z$ which is uniformly distributed on $\\{-1,1\\}$.
 Set $Y = ZX$.
 Consider the pair $(X,Y)$.
 :::

-*Solution*.
-The third example in the previous exercise shows a non-independent pair of random variables which has zero covariance.
+*Solution.* The third example in the previous exercise shows a non-independent pair of random variables which has zero covariance.

 Alternatively, the suggested random variables $X$ and $Y$ have zero covariance, but they are not independent since, for example, $\mathbb{P}(X = 2 \text{ and } Y = 1) = 0$ even though $\mathbb{P}(X = 2)$ and $\mathbb{P}(Y = 1)$ are both positive.